fang-industries/stories/content/episode-5.md

 The lunch bell finally rings!
 It's time for lunch, hurray!

-"Hey Bri, wanna sit at the corner with us?"
+“Hey Bri, wanna sit at the corner with us?”
 Cha asks.

-"Sure!"
+“Sure!”
 Bri responds.

 Out of the corner of her eye, she sees Evan being bullied by a group of people.
 He's being pinned to the seat and is being threatened to give his notes for an exam he has tomorrow.